ACHIEVING SUCCESSFUL EXITS FOR SHAREHOLDERS

 Achieving successful exits for shareholders:

-The primary goal for the directors of a private-equity or venture capital backed company is to achieve successful exits and return a profit to their shareholders.
-The Chairman is in the driving seat of this mission.
+The primary goal for the directors of a private-equity or venture capital backed company is to achieve a successful exit and return a profit to their shareholders.
+The Chairman must be in the driving seat of this mission.
 Building the company so that it has significantly increased in value is just the first challenge but managing the exit process where investors realise their return on investment is of equal importance.

-On most occasions when selling a company you will be dealing with very smart buyers.
-In a secondary buyout where you are selling to a private-equity firm you can be certain you are dealing with people who know what they are doing.
-They will be adept at understanding your business and market, valuing the business, assessing likely success and the possible risks.
-For people who don’t actually run a business they are exceptionally clever.
+On most occasions when selling a company, you will be dealing with very smart buyers.
+In a secondary buyout where you are selling to a private-equity firm, you can be certain you are dealing with people who know what they are doing.
+They will be very quick to understand your business and market, valuing the business, assessing likely success and the possible risks.
+For people who don’t actually run a business, they are exceptionally clever.

 In my experience it serves well to clearly define the roles of the directors and your private-equity team in the exit process.
 The chairman should be the lead orchestrator on the whole process.
 Normally the private-equity investor will lead on the selection of a corporate finance advisor, the compilation of a sales prospectus and on the process of identifying target acquirers.
 The management team, in addition to running the business, will drive the strategic presentations and meetings.

 Compiling a good Sale Prospectus is the starting point.
 This tells the success story of the company and highlights its future potential.
 A good corporate finance/M&A adviser will help identify potential acquirers of the business alongside the director’s own knowledge of the strategic players in the market.
 It is important to identify and engage first with those that are likely to offer a premium price.
 In the case of Coffee Nation, I knew this would be the big brand coffee companies rather than other potentials such as the big contract catering companies.

 My job as chairman in conjunction with the CEO and our co-directors, was to evangelise the company’s story and its potential to strategically and financially enhance an acquirers business.